 We present two cases in which subjects are randomly assigned to networks that vary in structure.
 The diffusion we observe in these networks suggests that campaigns competing with fewer resources can compensate for their resource disadvantages by seeding messages in networks with connections between distant regions.
-We find that exposure to these viewpoints can have important consequences: people report that they learn more from this exposure and, ultimately, preferences shift in favor of the underrepresented perspective (particularly among those who did not already support it, as we show in the Web Appendix).
+We find that exposure to these viewpoints can have important consequences: people report that they learn more from this exposure and, ultimately, preferences shift in favor of the underrepresented perspective (particularly among those who did not already support it, as we show in the appendix).

-Much of what we know about political mobilization (Bond et al. 2012), the spread of health behaviors (Centola 2010), and emotional contagion (Kramer et al. 2014) emerges from controlled studies of online networks.
-Such studies suffer from particular limitations and ours is no exception.
-First, these studies are carried out online, and so may or may not generalize to face-to-face interactions, which can have unique implications (e.g. Klar 2014).
-Second, the subjects employed in this study are anonymous, which might facilitate different behaviors than what we might see when identities are known.
+Much of what we know about political mobilization (Bond et al. 2012), the spread of health behaviors (Centola 2010), and emotional contagion (Kramer, Guillory, and Hancock 2014) emerges from controlled studies of online networks.
+Such studies suffer from particular limitations, and ours is no exception.
+First, these studies are carried out online, and so they may or may not generalize to face-to-face interactions, which can have unique implications (e.g., Klar 2014).
+Second, the subjects employed in this study are anonymous, which might facilitate different behaviors than what we might see when identities are known, especially since information about an individual's contacts and their actions can influence his behavior (McCubbins, Enemark, and Weller 2014).
 Third, subjects in our study automatically received links to information that their contacts viewed.
 This passive sharing expedites diffusion beyond what we might expect with active sharing.
-Finally, the greatest limitation of this exploratory study is the small sample size: we only explore two network cases.
+Finally, perhaps the main limitation of this exploratory study is the small sample size: we only study two network cases.
 We urge scholars to extend this work to a larger scale and across different settings.

 Karl Llewellyn described the tendency to rely only on widely available information as "the threat of the available" (1931, 95).
-Biased information environments encourage attitudinal polarization (Klar 2014), depress knowledge (Jerit and Barabas 2012), and can lead to inequality (Mansbridge 1983) and segregation (Mendelberg and Olseke 2000).
+Biased information environments encourage attitudinal polarization (Klar 2014) and depress knowledge (Jerit and Barabas 2012), and they can lead to inequality (Mansbridge 1983) and segregation (Mendelberg and Olseke 2000).
 Our study suggests that under-resourced viewpoints can gain traction in particular network structures, helping to mitigate bias in the information to which individuals are exposed.